-Third year seniors will learn to program ActivityBot robots using the programming language named "C." Members attending the January business meeting were introduced to the basics of creating a C program.
-Before the February business meeting, members should complete the lessons listed below.
+Third year seniors will learn to program ActivityBot robots using the programming language named "C." Before the February business meeting, members should complete the lessons listed below.
 If possible, complete at least lessons 1 through 8 before the February meeting.

 Lessons utilizing the IDE named Dev-C++